In the botanical sense, an “herb” is an herbaceous plant that lacks a woody stem and dies to the ground each winter.

 Herbs can be started from seed or planted as plants.
 Planting herb plants is easier than starting them from seed, but if you are on a tight budget, starting herbs from seeds is not that difficult.

-Once you have you have planted your herb garden, make sure that it gets 2 inches of water every week.
+Once you have planted your herb garden, make sure that it gets 2 inches of water every week.
 Also make sure to harvest your herbs frequently.

 Many times when a new gardener is starting an herb garden, they are afraid that harvesting the herbs frequently will hurt them.